-Bunion surgery in Greensboro realigns bone, ligaments, tendons and nerves so your big toe can be brought back to its correct position.
+Bunion surgery realigns bone, ligaments, tendons, and nerves so your big toe can be brought back to its correct position.
 Podiatric surgeons have several techniques to ease your pain.
 Many bunion surgeries are done on a same-day basis (no hospital stay) using an ankle-block anesthesia.
-A long recovery used to be common and included persistent swelling and stiffness, but advanced techniques have made down time and recovery shorter than ever.
+A long recovery used to be common and included persistent swelling and stiffness, but advanced techniques have made downtime and recovery shorter than ever.

 Your young teenager (especially girls aged 10-15) may develop an adolescent bunion at the base of his or her big toe.
 Unlike adults with bunions, a young person can normally move the affected joint.
 Your teenager may have pain and trouble wearing shoes.
 Try having your child’s shoes stretched and/or getting wider shoes.
 Surgery to remove an adolescent bunion is not recommended unless your child is in extreme pain and the problem does not get better with changes in shoe wear.
 If your adolescent has bunion surgery, particularly before they are fully grown, there is a strong chance his or her problem will return.

 If you have a painful swollen lump on the outside of your foot near the base of your little toe, it may be a bunionette (tailor’s bunion).
 You may also have a hard corn and painful bursitis in the same spot.
 A bunionette is very much like a bunion.
 Wearing shoes that are too tight may aggravate it.
 Get shoes that fit comfortably with a soft upper and a roomy toe box.
 In cases of persistent pain or severe deformity, surgical correction is possible.